The A_f condition and relative conormal spaces for functions with non-vanishing derivative: Abstract

 \section{Abstract}

-We introduce a join construction as a way of completing the description of the relative conormal space of a function, then apply a recent result of the second author to deduce a numerical criterion for the $A_f$ condition for the case when the function has non-vanishing derivative at the origin.
+We introduce a join construction as a way of completing the description of the relative conormal space of an analytic function on a complex analytic space that has a non-vanishing derivative at the origin.
+Then we show how to obtain a numerical criterion for Thom's $A_f$ condition.

 \selectlanguage{english}